-If Monitor readings were normal during the first strike, proceed to the "Precise Zero Setting" section of the instructions.
-If not, it will be necessary to refer to the "Possible Measurement Errors" section to determine the cause of erratic or very abnormal readings.
+If monitor readings were normal during the first strike, proceed to the "Precise Zero Setting" section below.
+If not, refer to "Possible Measurement Errors" on page 12 to determine the cause of erratic or very abnormal readings.

 PRECISE ZERO SETTING